apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former Florida Atlantic star Johnell Davis commits to Arkansas**
+**Federal Reserve issues FOMC statement**

-You can read more about it [here](https://www.espn.com/mens-college-basketball/story/_/id/40063962/former-florida-atlantic-star-johnell-davis-commits-arkansas).
+You can read more about it [here](https://www.federalreserve.gov/newsevents/pressreleases/monetary20240501a.htm).

 ## Requirements
 - Python 3.8